 With a comprehensive curriculum and engaging instruction, Mendocino College, provides a wide variety of degree, certificate, transfer, occupational and community service programs.
 Mendocino College students learn in a nurturing and supportive environment enhanced by small-sized classes, personalized academic advising, and several hundred dedicated faculty and staff.

 Complete with a friendly small-campus academic setting and a respectfully collaborative work environment, Mendocino College boldly prepares students for a future of innovation and success.

-THE COMMUNITIES: Mendocino and Lake Counties include some of California’s most beautiful scenery which includes rich agricultural lands and pristine coastal sites.
+THE COMMUNITIES: Mendocino and Lake Counties include some of California’s most picturesque landscape.
 Because of the geographic location, climate, and natural beauty, Mendocino and Lake Counties attract many visitors.
-Agriculture, timber, and tourism industries form the economic base of the area and contribute to its growing diversity.
+Agriculture, timber, and tourism industries form the economic base of the area with some light manufacturing.
 Mendocino County has a long and colorful history as a premium grape-growing region within the state’s famous North Coast wine country, while Lake County is noted for its pear production and as an attractive spot for retirement and vacationing.
 A relaxed and friendly lifestyle is characteristic of our communities.
 Recreational opportunities abound for water skiing, swimming, fishing, boating, sailing, camping, hiking, tennis, and golf.